 This dinner packs a punch of tomato flavor, together with the other ingredients of carrots, adding sweetness and brightness to the dish.
 The pork meat, whilst it is cooking in the sauce, adds it's own flavor and also marries well with the tomatoes.
 The pork is nice and tender.

-Our tomato and pork casserole is a delicious meal, quick and easy, and flexible enough for you to adapt the meat to your liking.
+This delicious meaty casserole recipe is quick and easy to prepare, and flexible enough for you to adapt the meat to your liking.
 I have written you can add some fresh herbs to the recipe, although I haven't done that on this occasion.
 For example, you could add some fresh thyme, oregano (go easy on that as it is very strong), basil, tarragon etc.

 The dish doesn't actually need any more flavors than what is in the recipe, but you can decide for yourself.
 Please do see the tips on cooking methods, and different meat cuts so you can mix and match the recipe to suit your lifestyle and convenience.

-So for this pork and tomato casserole, I've given easy instructions for you to cook this on your stove top, all in one pan, or in the oven or using a multicooker, such as an Instantpot or similar, using the slow cooker or pressure cooker function.
+So for this casserole, I've given easy instructions for you to cook this on your stovetop, all in one pan, or in the oven or using a multicooker, such as an Instantpot or similar, using the slow cooker or pressure cooker function.
 Any of these cooking methods will give you delicious results!

 So let's get straight to the recipe and see how we make our delicious tomato and pork casserole.
 Please enjoy!